dymmond/esmerald/docs/exceptions.md

 ### ImproperlyConfigured

-The name might be familiar for some of the developers out there and it's intentional as it si also self explanatory.
+The name might be familiar for some of the developers out there and it is intentional as it si also self explanatory.
-Inherits from the base [HTTPException](#httpexception) and it's raised when a misconfiguration occurs.
+Inherits from the base [HTTPException](#httpexception) and it is raised when a misconfiguration occurs.

 ```python
 from esmerald.exceptions import ImproperlyConfigured